willemhb/rascal/README.md

 ```

 ## Generic Functions
-All functions are generic, making the language extremely flexible and extinsible. `Julia` pretty much proved that this is the solution to the expression problem and I'm not sure why more languages aren't doing it.
+All functions are generic, making the language extremely flexible and extinsible. `Julia` pretty much proved that this is the solution to the expression problem and I'm not sure why it isn't the default.

 ```lisp
 (fun conj